Gibbrelin/Cloud-Security/README.md

 6. Create the security group.

-Step 4: Launching a Cloud Instance
+# Launching a Cloud Instance

 1. In the EC2 Dashboard, click Launch Instance.